 - Advance Your Education - Sometimes, nurses face burnout because they just aren't being challenged enough or aren't in the right roles.
 One way to deal with this is by continuing your education in order to move into more advanced positions.
 Opportunities abound for advancing your training as a nurse, and the payoff can be enormous.

-- Adopt a Hobby - If you don't have a hobby that you're truly passionate about, start trying new things to try and find one.
+- Adopt A Hobby - If you don't have a hobby that you're truly passionate about, start trying new things to try and find one.
 People who have fun things to focus on outside of work tend to be less stressed than those who don't.
 Hobbies also open up doors that allow you to make new friends, which can also help to keep burnout at bay.
 Whether you take up knitting, scrapbooking, bowling or another pastime, it is sure to make a huge, positive difference for you.

 - Get More Sleep - Nurses are often highly susceptible to burning out simply because they don't get enough sleep.
 This is understandable since many nurses work long shifts, including overnight shifts that can be very difficult to adjust to and cope with.
 Make getting a good night's sleep a top priority.
 Turn your bedroom into a peaceful sanctuary.
 If you sleep during the day, invest in blackout curtains.
-As much as possible, go to bed and wake up at the same time.
-Consistency will help you to get better sleep every night, and feeling more rested will help you avoid burnout.
+As much as possible, go to bed and wake up at the same time every day.
+Consistency will help you get better sleep every night, and feeling more rested will help you avoid burnout.

 As you can see, there's a lot that you can do to minimize and even avoid burnout as a nurse.
 Even if you adopt all of these tips, though, it's important to remember that stress is an everyday part of being a health care professional.
 By knowing how to cope with it, however, you can still excel in your career and take excellent care of your patients.